omgnetwork/optimism/packages/omgx/message-relayer-fast/README.md

 ## env settings

-Use .env.example for quick tests
+Use .env.example for quick tests/reference

 ```